apache/db-jdo/README.txt

 Running the TCK
 -------

-This version of the TCK is almost final.
+This version of the TCK is final.

 In the tck20 project, run "maven build" to build the tck.
-This will compile, enhance, install the schemas, and run all the tests on all supported databases and identitytypes.
+This will compile, enhance, install the schemas, and run all the tests on the RI on all supported databases and identitytypes.

 You may use the following custom goals and command line options